kdeyev/SeisSpark/README.md

 ## SeisSpark pipeline

 SeisSpark pipeline is a chain of SU programs wrapped by Python and executed in Spark.
-The translation of the SeisSpark pipeline into Spark RDD is done by the SeisSpark service.
+The translation of the SeisSpark pipeline into Spark RDD is done by the SeisSpark Service.
 Currently, only sequential chains are supported, but there are plans to extend SeisSpark for DAG support.

 ### SeisSpark module
 SeisSpark module is the node in SeisSpark pipeline.
 Each SeisSpark module is translated to at least one Spark transformation.
 Most of the SeisSpark modules are using SU programs for data transformation, but several of the modules are implemented directly with pyspark for performance needs.